CBSE Class 9 Science, Diversity in Living Organisms: Chapter notes (Part-I)

 This article brings you the CBSE Class 9 Science notes on chapter 7 ‘Diversity in Living Organisms’ (Part-I).
 These chapter notes are prepared by the subject experts and cover every important topic from the chapter.
 At the end of the notes you can try the questions asked from the discussed set of topics.
 These questions will help you to track your preparation level and get a hold on the subject.

-Main topics covered in this part of CBSE Class 9 Science, Diversity in Living Organisms: Chapter Notes, are:
+Main topics cover CBSE Class 9 Science, Diversity in Living Organisms: Chapter notes (Part-I)ed in this part of CBSE Class 9 Science, Diversity in Living Organisms: Chapter Notes, are:

 - Definition of Biodiversity